sieve-data/docs/source/index.html.md

 # Introduction

 Welcome to the Sieve API!
-You can use our API to access Sieve API endpoints, which can help you submit visual data to Sieve and then query that data by many visual attributes that are relevant to your data.
+You can use our API to access Sieve API endpoints, which can help you submit visual data to Sieve and then make queries on that data.

-Our API is currently in Beta, so please [reach out to us](https://sievedata.com/) if you're interested in the API and getting onboarded.
-We're trying to handle as many customers as possible right now.
+If you haven't already, you can [sign up on our home page](https://sievedata.com/).

 > API Endpoint